tarof429/stuckathome/golang/README.md

 	}
 ```

-or more succinctly, if we only care about the value:
+If we only care about the value, we can use a blank identifier identified as `_`:

 ```go
 	for _, element := range colors {